 Even on the best of days, we’re only human.
 The need to occasionally clear our throats or cough when they get irritated wouldn’t usually make most of us think twice.
 However, with flu season 2020 rapidly descending and the second wave of an unprecedented global pandemic steadily rising in its impact, a cough or two can be enough to make us panic – if only for a second or two.
 Regular consumers of legal herb may have made peace with the “smoker’s cough” some time ago, but even minor extra throat sounds can make fellow grocery shoppers shoot daggers from their six-foot distance and lurch backwards lest we have the plague.

-The ongoing coronavirus pandemic has even the messiest smokers taking a second glance at their hygiene habits.
+The ongoing coronavirus pandemic has even the messiest smokers taking a second glance at their water pipes and dab rigs.
 More than ever before, our lives may depend on the length of our hand-washing sessions, coverage of our mouths and stringent sanitization of common surfaces.
 The good old days of “puff, puff pass” as the recommended practice are now officially behind us – do your friends a favor and keep the water pipe to yourself this year.

 Our three smoke shop locations in Denver and Northglenn stay stocked with thousands of quality products.
 While the variety lets smoke shop regulars find everything they need, it’s easy to get confused by the range of different options.
 Thankfully, last month’s guide to smoke shop terminology explained twenty-two top phrases to know before you shop – and this week’s follow-up has the meaning of twenty-three more.